 - Pinch nutmeg

-Another recipe can use ice and keep adding until you get the consistency that you like – it also keeps the smoothie cool and makes for a refreshing summer drink:
+Another recipe can use ice and keep adding until you get the consistency that you like – it also keeps the smoothie cool and makes for a refreshing summer drink.
+Just make sure the blender you are using can handle ice:

 - ½ cup juice of your choice